hamidp555/messages/README.md

 ## Note
 These assumtions are made to determine if a message is palindrome:
-- mesage is a string
+- message is a string
 - message should contain only alphanumeric character
 - leading and trailing whitespaces are consided as part of message
 - the operation is not case sensitive